Nimo

 Distant focus: ciliary relax → ligaments tight → lens thin; near focus: ciliary contract → ligaments slack → lens thick.

-Rods = low-light sensitivity; cones = colour and acuity; cones need bright light to work.
+Rods for low-light sensitivity; cones for color and acuity; cones need bright light.

-Myopia: focus in front of retina → correct with concave (diverging) lenses; hyperopia: focus behind retina → correct with convex (converging) lenses .
+Myopia: focus in front of retina → correct with concave lenses; hyperopia: focus behind retina → correct with convex lenses.

-Pupil diameter and receptor type together determine effective vision in different light levels .
+Pupil diameter and receptor type determine effective vision in different light levels.

-Optic nerve damage prevents signal transmission regardless of optical correction .
+Optic nerve damage halts signal transmission regardless of optical correction.

-Ray diagrams must show incident rays, refraction at corrective lens and final focus on retina to demonstrate correction .
+Ray diagrams must depict incident rays, refraction at corrective lens, and final focus on retina.

 Built with v0